ShirzadBh/posture/README.md

        1. If you are working on a rig, save controllers and helpers transform instead of rig structure.
        2. If you are saving Local (parent-related) transforms, your objects should have a parent.
        3. When you want to create a global transform, it saved absolute transform from the origin.

+#   Installation:
+       1. in 3Ds Max 2021, Copy "posture_v1.2 - python 3.7" to "//Installation path/3ds Max 2021/scripts/Startup".
+       2. in 3Ds Max 2020 or lower version, Copy "posture_v1.2 - python 2.7" to "//Installation path/3ds Max 2020/scripts/Startup".

+#   How To Run it?
+       1. It will be a macro script that you can call it by "Hotkey" (Shortcut), searching with "X", or run it in the "CGcenter" menu.